-The Beaucage Property (“Beaucage”) is located 72 km southeast of the town of Lynn Lake, and is currently only accessible by floatplane, helicopter or by winter road.
+The Beaucage Property (“Beaucage”) is located 55 km by air south-southeast of the town of Lynn Lake, and is currently only accessible by floatplane, helicopter or by winter road (not been maintained and would require refurbishing).
 Beaucage consists of 23 contiguous mining claims encompassing 5,888 hectares.
 Claims are 100% owned by Willeson.

 Hatchet extends 30 km along the western extent of the Johnson Shear Zone and contains several shear-hosted high-grade gold showings with visible gold and polymetallic-rich quartz veins, as well as base metal showings, including the past-producing Fox Mine, which operated for 15 years producing 11.96 million tons grading 1.8% copper and 1.78% zinc1.
 There is potential for high-grade gold mineralization in the underexplored western convergence of the Agassiz and Johnson shear zones within favourable lithologies in a stacked thrust fault environment.

-Barrington-Tow extends over 8 km of the Agassiz shear, which hosts Alamos’ 1.9 Moz gold Gordon Project3 10 km to the west of the Property.
+Barrington-Tow extends over 8 km of the Agassiz shear, which hosts Alamos’ 2.06 Moz gold Project3 to the west of the Property.
 The Property also covers a significant portion of the Tow Lake gabbro which was previously explored for nickel-copper and includes fault breccia, quartz veining, shearing and alteration, which is prospective for gold.

 1 1987 ‘Mining in Manitoba’, Manitoba Ministry of Energy and Mines

 2 Richardson, D.J. and Ostry, G. 1996: Gold deposits of Manitoba; Manitoba Energy and Mines, Geological Services, Economic Geology Report ER86-1 (second edition), 114 p.

 3 Alamos Gold stated proven and probable reserves as of December 31, 2020